-- 3a.
-Demonstrate how a compass works and how to orient a map.
-Use a map to point out and tell the meaning of five map symbols. - 3b.
-Using a compass and map together, take a 5-mile hike (or 10 miles by bike) approved by your adult leader and your parent or guardian.2 - 3c.
-Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them.2 - 3d.
+- 3d.
 Demonstrate how to find directions during the day and at night without using a compass or an electronic device. - 4.
 Identify or show evidence of at least 10 kinds of wild animals (such as birds, mammals, reptiles, fish, or mollusks) found in your local area or camping location.
 You may show evidence by tracks, signs, or photographs you have taken. - 5a.
 Tell what precautions must be taken for a safe swim. - 5b.
-Demonstrate your ability to pass the BSA beginner test: Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place.3 - 5c.
-Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects.3 - 5d.
+Demonstrate your ability to pass the BSA beginner test: Jump feetfirst into water over your head in depth, level off and swim 25 feet on the surface, stop, turn sharply, resume swimming, then return to your starting place. - 5c.
+Demonstrate water rescue methods by reaching with your arm or leg, by reaching with a suitable object, and by throwing lines and objects. - 5d.
 Explain why swimming rescues should not be attempted when a reaching or throwing rescue is possible.
 Explain why and how a rescue swimmer should avoid contact with the victim. - 6a.
-Demonstrate first aid for the following: - · Object in the eye - Bite of a warm-blooded animal - Puncture wounds from a splinter, nail, and fishhook - Serious burns (partial thickness, or second-degree) - · Heat exhaustion - Shock - Heatstroke, dehydration, hypothermia, and hyperventilation - 6b.
+Demonstrate first aid for the following: - Object in the eye - Bite of a warm-blooded animal - Puncture wounds from a splinter, nail, and fishhook - Serious burns (partial thickness, or second-degree) - Heat exhaustion - Shock - Heatstroke, dehydration, hypothermia, and hyperventilation - 6b.
 Show what to do for "hurry" cases of stopped breathing, stroke, severe bleeding, and ingested poisoning. - 6c.
 Tell what you can do while on a campout or hike to prevent or reduce the occurrence of the injuries listed in Second Class requirements 6a and 6b. - 6d.
 Explain what to do in case of accidents that require emergency response in the home and backcountry.
-Explain what constitutes an emergency and what information you will need to provide to a responder. - Tell how you should respond if you come upon the scene of a vehicular accident.
+Explain what constitutes an emergency and what information you will need to provide to a responder. - 6e.
+Tell how you should respond if you come upon the scene of a vehicular accident. - 7a.
+After completing Tenderfoot requirement 6c, be physically active at least 30 minutes each day for five days a week for four weeks.
+Keep track of your activities.